aszx87410/huli-blog/source/_posts/en/what-is-open-redirect.md

 ---
-title: Issues to be aware of when implementing redirect functionality: Open Redirect
+title: "Issues to be aware of when implementing redirect functionality: Open Redirect"
 catalog: true
 date: 2021-09-26 10:04:55
 tags: [Security, Front-end, Back-end]